About this guide

 The trading and settlement of investments is one of our core services, which we will fulfil via our nominee company, Digital Custody Nominees Limited.

-At the point of contracting with us, you will define the asset universe in which your platform users will be able to trade.
-Our fund list spans over 1,000 funds from over 100 fund managers – and additional funds from providers with whom we have an existing relationship can be quickly added.
+At the point of contracting with us, you will define (from our pre-defined universe) the list of assets that your platform users will be able to trade.
+Our fund list spans over 1,000 funds from over 100 fund managers — and additional funds from providers with whom we have an existing relationship can be quickly added.

 We’ll always investigate ways of working with new fund managers upon request.
 We’ll base our decision on whether we can administer the asset compliantly and digitally.